jmiraal/Sparkify/README.md

 Especifically we are interested in making predictions about whether a customer is going to leave the service or not.
 To do this we have tested some Machine Learning Models on a pySpark environment.

 The project was developed as the final project for the Udacity Data Scientist Nanodegree.
 Its aim was to improve the habilities working with pySpark.
+A blog with the summary of this work was posted in this [link](https://medium.com/@jesus.mira74/sparkify-analysis-of-churn-predictions-using-pyspark-f6a6a12530ae).

 <a id='file_descriptions'></a>